For authors and reviewers

 Dear authors, please follow the formal rules for editing texts in Law and Security - sample article:

-Articles published in the Law and Security have the nature of original articles, discussion papers (including reports from scientific conferences) or reviews.
+The articles published in Law and Security are original essays, discussion papers (including reports from scientific conferences) or reviews.

-We accept texts processed in Word format in electronic form delivered by e-mail.
-Please send your contributions to firstname.lastname@example.org.
-Recommended length of one paper is up to 15 standard pages, font Times New Roman, size 12.
-One standard page corresponds to 1 800 characters including spaces and footnotes.
-References should be made in the form of footnotes on the relevant page in font size 10.
-Each contribution must be provided with a title, author's name at the beginning and a title, annotations and keywords in Czech (Slovak) and English at the end.
-At the very end of the article, provide an alphabetical list of the literature used and the author's place of work with the address, including the electronic address.
+Articles in Word format in electronic form, delivered by e-mail, are accepted.
+Submissions should be sent to firstname.lastname@example.org.
+The recommended length per paper is up to 30 000 characters including spaces and footnotes, Times New Roman font, size 12.
+References to the literature should be footnoted on the relevant page in font size 10.
+Each paper must have a title, author's name at the beginning and title, abstract and keywords in Czech (Slovak) and English at the end.
+At the very end of the paper, provide an alphabetical list of the literature used and the author's department and address, including an electronic address.

-- the article is accepted and moves to the second round of the review procedure;
+- (a) the paper is accepted without reservation and is immediately forwarded to the second round of review,

-- the article is not accepted and cannot be included in the second round of the review procedure.
+- c) the article is not accepted and cannot be included in the second round of peer review.

-In the second round, the paper is anonymously reviewed by at least two independent reviewers.
-The result of each of the testimonies may be threefold:
+In the second round, the article will be reviewed anonymously, usually by two independent reviewers.
+The outcome of each review may be threefold:

-- the article can be published without reservations,
+- (a) the article can be published without reservations,

-- the article is not recommended for publication.
+- c) the article is not recommended for publication.

 Deadlines for articles: